mkjellman/cassandra-dtest/README.md

 as possible.
 Most users will most likely find that invoking the tests directly using ``pytest`` ultimately works the best and provides the most flexibility.

+Pytest has a great [Usage and Invocations](https://docs.pytest.org/en/latest/usage.html) document which is a great place to start for basic invocation options when using pytest.

 At minimum,

   The only thing the framework needs to know is